-1 external advisory committee or board to which individuals 2 in senior positions in the national security agency appoint 3 members is strongly encouraged by Congress to- 4 (1) collect voluntary demographic data from the 5 members of committee or board; and 6 (2) ensure the external advisory committee or 7 board is developed, reviewed, and carried out by 8 teams that represent the diversity of the organiza- 9 tion.
-10 (c) Expand Training on Bias, Inclusion, and 11 FLEXIBLE WORK POLICIES.- 12 (1) In general.-Each national security agen- 13 cy shall- 14 (A) expand the provision of training on 15 bias, including implicit or unconscious bias, 16 micro-inequities, inclusion, and flexible work 17 policies to the workforce of the national security 18 agency; and 19 (B) make micro-inequities and bias train- 20 ing, including on implicit or unconscious bias, 21 mandatory for- 22 (i) individuals in senior positions in 23 the national security agency;
+4 (1) collect voluntary demographic data from the 5 members of committee or board; and

+6 (2) ensure the external advisory committee or 7 board is developed, reviewed, and carried out by 8 teams that represent the diversity of the organiza9 tion.

+10 (c) EXPAND TRAINING ON BIAS, INCLUSION, AND 11 FLEXIBLE WORK POLICIES.-

+12 (1) IN GENERAL.-Each national security agen13 cy shall-

+(A) expand the provision of training on bias, including implicit or unconscious bias, micro-inequities, inclusion, and flexible work policies to the workforce of the national security agency; and
-1 (ii) other individuals holding manage- 2 ment positions in the national security 3 agency; and 4 (iii) individuals in positions at the na- 5 tional security agency having responsibil- 6 ities relating to outreach, recruitment, hir- 7 ing, career development, promotion, or se- 8 curity clearance adjudication.
-9 (2) Phased implementation.-The provision 10 of training required under paragraph (1) may be im- 11 plemented in a phased approach commensurate with 12 the resources of the national security agency.
-13 (3) Low inclusion scores.-Each national 14 security agency shall make available training on im- 15 plicit or unconscious bias for members of the work- 16 force of a bureau, directorate, division, office, or 17 other component of the national security agency the 18 inclusion scores of which, such as those measured by 19 the New Inclusion Quotient index score, rank below 20 the average for the national security agency for a 21 period of 3 years or longer.
-22 (4) Best practices.-Each national security 23 agency shall give special attention to ensuring the 24 continuous incorporation of research-based best 25 practices in training provided under this subsection,

-1 including best practices relating to addressing the 2 intersection between certain demographics and job 3 positions.
+19 (B) make micro-inequities and bias train20 ing, including on implicit or unconscious bias, 21 mandatory for-

+(i) individuals in senior positions inthe national security agency;

 4 SEC.
 8. RECRUITMENT.

-5 (a) In General.-Each national security agency 6 should- 7 (1) continue to seek a diverse and talented pool 8 of applicants; 9 (2) have diversity recruitment as a goal of the 10 human resources department or equivalent entity, 11 with outreach at appropriate colleges, universities, 12 and diversity organizations and professional associa- 13 tions; and 14 (3) intensify, identify, and build relationships 15 with qualified potential minority candidates.
-16 (b) Scope.-The diversity recruitment initiatives de- 17 scribed in subsection (a) should include- 18 (1) recruiting at historically Black colleges and 19 universities, Hispanic-serving institutions, women's 20 colleges, and colleges that typically serve majority 21 minority populations; 22 (2) sponsoring and recruiting at job fairs in 23 urban communities;
+5 (a) IN GENERAL.-Each national security agency6 should-

+7 (1) continue to seek a diverse and talented pool8 of applicants;

+9 (2) have diversity recruitment as a goal of the 10 human resources department or equivalent entity, 11 with outreach at appropriate colleges, universities, 12 and diversity organizations and professional associa-13 tions; and

+14 (3) intensify, identify, and build relationships15 with qualified potential minority candidates.

+16 (b) SCOPE.-The diversity recruitment initiatives de-17 scribed in subsection (a) should include-

+(1) recruiting at historically Black colleges and universities, Hispanic-serving institutions, women's colleges, and colleges that typically serve majority minority populations;

+(2) sponsoring and recruiting at job fairs inurban communities;

-1 (3) placing job advertisements in newspapers, 2 magazines, and job sites oriented toward diverse 3 groups; 4 (4) providing opportunities through highly re- 5 spected, international leadership programs, that 6 focus on diversity recruitment and retention; and 7 (5) cultivating partnerships with organizations 8 dedicated to the advancement of the profession of 9 international affairs and national security to advance 10 shared diversity goals.
+1 (3) placing job advertisements in newspapers, 2 magazines, and job sites oriented toward diverse 3 groups; 4 (4) providing opportunities through highly re-5 spected. international leadership programs, that 6 focus on diversity recruitment and retention; and 7 (5) cultivating partnerships with organizations 8 dedicated to the advancement of the profession of 9 international affairs and national security to advance 10 shared diversity goals.
 11 SEC.
 9. GENERAL PROVISIONS.
-12 (a) Rule of Construction.-Nothing in this Act 13 shall be construed to impair or otherwise affect- 14 (1) the authority granted by law to an executive 15 department, agency, or the head thereof, or the sta- 16 tus of that executive department or agency within 17 the Federal Government; or 18 (2) the functions of the Director of the Office 19 of Management and Budget relating to budgetary, 20 administrative, or legislative proposals.
-21 (b) Implementation.-This Act shall be imple- 22 mented consistent with applicable law.
-23 (c) No Private Right of Action.-This Act is not 24 intended to, and does not, create any right or benefit, sub- 25 stantive or procedural, enforceable at law or in equity by
+12 (a) RULE OF CONSTRUCTION.-Nothing in this Act shall be construed to impair or otherwise affect- 13 14 (1) the authority granted by law to an executive 15 department, agency, or the head thereof, or the sta-16 tus of that executive department or agency within

+17 the Federal Government; or

+18 (2) the functions of the Director of the Office 19 of Management and Budget relating to budgetary, 20 administrative, or legislative proposals.

+(b) IMPLEMENTATION.-This Act shall be imple-mented consistent with applicable law.

+(c) NO PRIVATE RIGHT OF ACTION.-This Act is not intended to, and does not, create any right or benefit, substantive or procedural, enforceable at law or in equity by

-- 1 any party against the United States, its departments, - 2 agencies, or entities, its officers, employees, or agents, or - 3 any other person.
+- 1 any party against the United States, its departments, - 2 $\,$ agencies, or entities, its officers, employees, or agents, or - 3 any other person.